What are the eligibility criteria?

 What happens in the morning?

-There are no scheduled activities on the morning of 18 June.
+There are no scheduled activities on the morning after.
 We suggest you spend some time reflecting on what you learned and experienced overnight, and share your reflections with the donors and supporters of your Vinnies CEO Sleepout campaign.
 Don’t forget to ask for any last-minute donations as well.

 Can I bring others along to sleep out with me?